joelgibson/synchrobench/c-cpp/src/linkedlists/list-comparison/README.md

 # Comparison of concurrent linked lists

+All of the lists can be built by running a command similar to

+    CC=gcc-4.9 make

+A recent compiler should be used, since these make use of the C11 `stdatomic.h` header.

 Each list should be compiled using only the two C files `<algo>.c` and `test.c`.
 For example, the Harris linked list can be compiled essentially by doing